plone/plone.app.mosaic/README.rst

     $ bin/robot-sphinx docs html

+Or simply run the embedded screenshots as robot tests from a single document with:

+..  code:: bash

+    $ bin/robot docs/getting-started.rst

 Just add ``Debug`` keyword anywhere to pause the robot in the middle of the screenshot script and drop you into a Robot Framework REPL.